-On August 26, 1860, a Comanche arrow passed through the flesh on his chin before penetrating his chest during a skirmish near the Brazos River in Texas.
+On August 26, 1860, a Comanche arrow passed through the flesh on Thomas’ chin before penetrating his chest during a skirmish near the Brazos River in Texas.
 In November, he received a one-year leave from the military.
 On his way home, Thomas fell from a train platform in Lynchburg, Virginia, severely injuring his back and leading him to consider leaving the military.
 Although Thomas remained in the service, he suffered from back pain for the rest of his life.

 When the American Civil War erupted in 1861, Thomas remained in the United States Army rather than casting his lot with his home state when Virginia seceded (April 17, 1861).
 The decision was difficult, particularly because it caused him to become estranged from his family and friends in Virginia.
 He must have expected that his status as a Southerner in the Union Army might fuel suspicions about his loyalty or at least about his earnestness for waging war against the Confederacy.
 Despite any misgivings Thomas may have had about his final decision or any discrimination that may have affected his army career, he served gallantly throughout the war.

 Only a week after Virginia seceded, Thomas received a promotion to lieutenant colonel in the regular army on April 25, 1861, replacing Robert E. Lee, who left the army to fight for the South.
 Little over one week later, officials promoted him to colonel and placed him in command of the 2nd U.S. Cavalry on May 3, when Albert Sidney Johnston also resigned his commission and joined the Confederate Army.

 Initially, Thomas served in the Shenandoah Valley during the Manassas Campaign.
-On August 17, 1861, Thomas received a commission as a brigadier general in the volunteer army was sent to Kentucky to train recruits at Camp Dick Robinson.
+On August 17, 1861, Thomas received a commission as a brigadier general in the volunteer army and was sent to Kentucky to train recruits at Camp Dick Robinson.

 Army of the Ohio and Victory at the Battle of Mill Spring